AWR389 – 2.00 Hours

 Students must earn a minimum score of 70% on all module post-tests to receive their certificate.

-- Cyber-incidents specific to Police, Fire and EMS
+- Identify common cyber-incidents specific to Police, Fire and EMS IT departments

-- Developing a response plan at the Municipal level
+- Establish a process to develop a cyber-incident response plan at the Municipal level

 The target audience for this course includes information technology support personnel and technically proficient mid-level management in the public sector.
 The audience can be comprised of individual participants, as well as organizational divisions or a combination of both.
 Participants include, but are not limited to information technology support personnel from the following entities: